-.1 The equipment located in the room will be generating heat.
+- .1 The equipment located in the room will be generating heat.
 While precise environmental control requirements, if any, cannot be generalized without specific knowledge of equipment requirements, air circulation through the room is required at minimum.
-The target room

-- .2 One (1) four post rack (minimum 32" depth for network equipment), along with one (1) or more 19" two post telco racks will be required, depending on the service area of the communications room.
+The target room temperature shall be 18 C to 24 C (64 F to 75 F).
+Designers shall keep in mind the fact that many building air handling systems deliver heat during the cold months, and special treatment of the communications room may be required. - .2 One (1) four post rack (minimum 32" depth for network equipment), along with one (1) or more 19" two post telco racks will be required, depending on the service area of the communications room.
 This will be evaluated by IT Services during the design phase of the project. - .3 Vertical cable management units must be installed between racks, with a 6" cable management unit on both the left and right sides of the four-post rack and a 6" cable management units between subsequent racks.
 See room diagrams for details. - .4 Horizontal cable management units must be installed in all racks between every 2 network devices or every two patch panels.